magento/devdocs/src/guides/v2.3/extension-dev-guide/service-contracts/design-patterns.md

    </tr>
 </table>

 Each data entity has a corresponding interface.
-Consequently, the `get()` function in the corresponding interface, for example, can return the exact type.
+Consequently, the `getById()` function in the corresponding interface, for example, can return the exact type.

 ### Management interfaces {#management-interfaces}